By Robert Drews, Director of US Media Programming

 According to Facebook, Aggregate Event Measurement: “...supports advertisers' efforts to preserve user privacy while running effective campaigns.
 Aggregated Event Measurement limits the amount and type of data that advertisers can send to Facebook through tools like the Facebook pixel.
 Advertisers can send up to 8 conversion events from a single website domain.
 We've selected default events that are available for each of your domains, based on your ad activity”.

-Placewise is happy to assist with the Domain Verification process.
+Placewise is happy to assist with the Domain Verification process as well as any other social media marketing needs for your mall.
 It’s important to note that the verification codes should be generated through a Business Manager Account owned by the shopping center, or parent company.
 Please feel free to reach out to your Account Manager if you have any questions regarding verification code generation or implementation.

 For more on Domain Verification: https://developers.facebook.com/docs/sharing/domain-verification/